The Break-down of the Cakravatin Empire

 He was crowned along with the daughter of the late king Siharaja as his queen and received the title of "Prah Bat Samtech Mahabapitt Dharmikaraja the master of the land of Kamboja".

 Taking that into consideration, we conclude that during the Anuruddha' s coup, the family members of King Sahahan were not eliminated and were actually residing in Haripangjaya.
-It is important to recall back that the Angkorian king Jayavarman V took refuge at this Mon state while escaping the attack of Sri Dharmaraja during the Dynastic Crisis.
+It is important to recall back that the Angkorean king Jayavarman V took refuge at this Mon state while escaping the attack of Sri Dharmaraja during the Dynastic Crisis.
 We had also argued that after the attack, Jayavarman V joined the Cholan Consortium after he left Angkor and became an active member of the Indian royal house since then (The Chola Dynasty: The Cholan Consortium: The Cholan Empire of Tanjore).
 After Kyanzitha took control of Pagan, supposedly with the support of Chola or Talaing court, the surviving family of King Sarahan was then allowed to stay in the Mon court of Haripangjaya and Lampang.
-By marrying into the previous line of Angkorian king Jayavarman V, they became rulers of both Mon states.
+By marrying into the previous line of Angkorean king Jayavarman V, they became rulers of both Mon states.
 The attribution of the sweet cucumber's reign to last 450 years in Khmer version could then be attributed to include the reign of his son that was cut later by Anuruddha at the court of Pagan and the rest of his descendants reigning at unspecified court until 1048.
-At the same time, the chronicle also introduces another lineage from a king name Prah Bat Pogna Suos, mentioned as the younger brother of of the Cucumber king.
-Theirs reigns were also unspecified but we shall argued that they reigned at Haripangjaya or Lampang until the attack of Xiang-mai later forced them to move in the Angkorian court right after the flood that ended the line of the previous king Senakaraja (Lanna: The Angkorian Connection: The Conquest of Haripangjaya).
+At the same time, the chronicle also introduces another lineage from a king name Prah Bat Pogna Suos, mentioned as the younger brother of the Cucumber king.
+Theirs reigns were also unspecified, but indications show that they reigned at Haripangjaya or Lampang until the attack of Xiang-Mai that forced them to move in the Angkorean court, right after the flood that ended the line of the previous king Senakaraja (Lanna: The Angkorean Connection: The Conquest of Haripangjaya).

 Ai Fa, commissioned by king Mangrai a subterfuge in Haribhunjaya.
 In 1281/82, after seven years, during which as part of his regular duties Ai Fa had been conducting that ruse for those seven years.

 After losing Haripanjaya to Mangrai, Yi-ba fled and took refuge with his son, Phraya Boek at Lampang.
 In 1296, Mangrai and his son, Prince Khram, renewed the attack against king Yiba at Lampang.
 They managed to kill his son, Phraya Boek, in an elephant battle and drove him out to seek refuge with Phraya Phitsanulok in Song Kwae where he died soon after.
-What happened next is unclear, but the Khmer source recounted the legend of the Sweet Cucumber King to move into the court of Angkor, after the death of the late Angkorian king Senakaraja.
-The Sweet Cucumber King then married the latter' s daughter, named Bhagavati Sri Chandra Mahaksatri, and ascended the Angkorian throne.
+What happened next is unclear, but the Khmer source recounted the legend of the Sweet Cucumber King to move into the court of Angkor, after the death of the late Angkorean king Senakaraja.
+The Sweet Cucumber King then married the latter' s daughter, named Bhagavati Sri Chandra Mahaksatri, and ascended the Angkorean throne.
 Together they conceived two sons; the eldest one was born in 1292 and was named Prah Boromnipannabat, the youngest one was born a year later and was named Prah Sudhanaraja.
-The arrangement was undoubtedly due to the consortium of the declining Angkorian court after the flood with the displaced court of king Yiba with the support of Sokhodaya.
-As the new line of kings seems to have through mother side of past connection with the ancient Cakravatin dynasty, they were at least perceived as the conservator of the Khmer legacy and were in a stronger sence more legitimate to the Angkorian throne than other contemporary royal court at the time.
+The arrangement was undoubtedly due to the consortium of the declining Angkorean court after the flood, with the displaced court of king Yiba with the support of Sokhodaya.
+The new line of kings seems to have through theirs mother side of past connection with the ancient Cakravatin Dynasty.
+They were then at least perceived as the conservator of the Khmer legacy and were in a stronger sense more legitimate to the Angkorean throne than other contemporary royal court at the time.
 His successor was quoted as his eldest son, Prah Nipanapada (1340-1345).
 After a short reign he died at the age of 40 years old by sickness and left the throne to his younger brother named Prah Sodhanaraja.
 After ascending the throne for three months, he was himself sick and died.
 The lineage of the Sweet Cucumber King however outlived him until modern days.
 It is important to note that Haripangjaya and its sister Lampang had been the seat of the Hinayana sect of Buddhism since the start of their formation by the queen Chamadevivamsa.
-They were the only courts known to practice solely Hinayana Buddhism with a total abstaining of Hindu practices.
+They were the only courts that were known to practice solely Hinayana Buddhism with a total abstaining of Hindu practices.
 In an environment that aggression took hold of surrounding nations, the two Mon states were to test their faith against a new influx of Tartarization brought by the Yuan Dynasty of China.

 Chao Pha Nong was, the third king of the dynasty.
 He was made ruler of muang Pua in 1320.
 Chao Pha Nong ruled Muang Pua for 30 years.
 He had six sons.
 They were Chao Kan Muang, Chao Lao, Chao Run, Chao Ba Chai, Chao Khwai Tom, and Chao Sai.